p0sty/CentrelinkDown/README.md

 It's in a comma seperated values format - Header rows are in order:
 Phone number called, Whether the call got through, Test Day of the Week, Test Month, Test Date, Test Time, Test Week Number

-I have also included the actual code I did to create this during the testing that happened.

 For your statistical analysis and graphing pleasure!

 You can line up the phone numbers by looking at centrelink's phone us page here: